 Attorney Lauren Jacobson

-Lauren Jacobson is admitted to practice in the Connecticut and New York state courts, as well as the United States District Court for the District of Connecticut.
+Lauren Jacobson is admitted to practice in the Connecticut and New York state courts, as well as the United States District Court for the District of Connecticut and Southern District of New York.
 Lauren's primary areas of practice are litigation in complex employment matters, education law issues, commercial cases, trust and estate matters, and criminal defense.
-She works directly with clients and is personally involved in all aspects of representation from client intake through trial.
+She works directly with clients and is personally involved in all aspects of representation, from client intake through trial.

 Prior to joining Maya Murphy, Lauren was a civil litigation associate with a regional litigation firm, representing businesses and individuals in a variety of matters, including negligence, product liability, and professional liability matters in Connecticut and New York courts.

-Super Lawyers Magazine has named Lauren to the Connecticut Rising Stars list as one of the top up-and-coming attorneys in Connecticut for 2018, 2019, and 2020.
+Super Lawyers Magazine has named Lauren to the Connecticut Rising Stars list as one of the top up-and-coming attorneys in Connecticut from 2018 through 2023.
 Each year, no more than 2.5 percent of the lawyers in the state receive this honor.
-The selection for this respected list is made by the research team at Super Lawyers (a Thomson Reuters business) which is a rating service of outstanding lawyers from more than 70 practice areas who have attained a high degree of peer recognition and professional achievement.
+The selection for this respected list is made by the research team at Super Lawyers (a Thomson Reuters business), which is a rating service of outstanding lawyers from more than 70 practice areas who have attained a high degree of peer recognition and professional achievement.
 The annual selections are made using a rigorous multi-phased process that includes a statewide survey of lawyers, an independent research evaluation of candidates, and peer reviews by practice area.
-The Rising Stars lists are published nationwide in Super Lawyers magazines, in leading city and regional magazines across the country.
+The Rising Stars lists are published nationwide in Super Lawyers magazines in leading city and regional magazines across the country.

 Lauren is a member of the Fairfield County Bar Association, co-chair of the Women in the Law Committee, and is a member of the Connecticut Criminal Defense Lawyers Association.
-She lives in Stamford, Connecticut with her husband, is actively involved in her community as a student mentor with Stamford Public Education Foundation (SPEF), is a member of the Stamford Democratic City Committee and Chair of the Fundraising and Events Committee, and is a member of Stamford’s Zoning Board of Appeals.
+She lives in Stamford, Connecticut, with her family and is a member of the Stamford Democratic City Committee and Chair of the Fundraising and Events Committee and is a member of Stamford’s Zoning Board of Appeals.

 Attorney Ruth Israely